 The growth hacking skillset should include 3 essential elements:

-2) Data Analytics & Testing: Everything that is done to boost growth needs to be measurable.
-That means a growth hacker needs to know the tools and techniques for collecting and analyzing lots of data.
+- Data Analytics & Testing: Everything that is done to boost growth needs to be measurable.
+That means a growth hacker needs to know the tools and techniques for collecting and analysing lots of data.

-3) Software Engineering & Automation: Growth hacking is often a very technical job.
-It sometimes involves programming custom APIs, setting up landing pages, or coming up with other creative software based hacks.
+- Software Engineering & Automation: Growth hacking is often a very technical job.
+It sometimes involves programming custom APIs, setting up landing pages, or coming up with other creative software-based hacks.

 One important difference between marketers and growth hackers is the maturity of the channels they use.

 TV and radio, for example, are traditionally popular advertising channels for marketers in large companies.
-Few growth hackers would use such expensive, difficult to track any sort of data, and where you can only hope to achieve a jaw-dropping growth.
+They would use more expensive channels, where it would be difficult to track any sort of data, and where you can only hope to achieve a jaw-dropping growth.

-Growth Hackers enjoy exploring new channels that few others have experience using.
+They enjoy exploring new channels that few others have experience using.
 Unexplored territory where the do’s and don'ts have not yet been established are where growth hackers thrive.
 These channels offer opportunities for pushing the limits in creative ways.
 Growth hackers are skilled at finding new channels where they can push their products without breaking the bank.
 Furthermore, the data-driven approach dictates that they will only fully invest in a channel once they have seen that it works – no waste of budget and other resources.

-At RockBoost, there are actually 19 innovative channels we have identified that business can use to gain traction and grow-- and not all of them are online.
+At RockBoost, we identified 19 innovative channels that businesses can use to gain traction and grow - and not all of them are online.
 The key is not using all of them simultaneously, but finding the ones that work best for your business at this point in time.